The Treasure of the Sierra Madre (film): Cast

+Uncredited actors in minor roles include Robert Blake as a boy who tries to sell lottery tickets to Dobbs, Jack Holt (Tim's father) and Clifton Young as flophouse bums, Julian Rivero as a barber, Jay Silverheels as an Indio guide at the pier, and Pat Flaherty as a barfly.
+John Huston makes a cameo appearance as the white-clad American Dobbs asks for money, his first acting role in a film.

-Production notes
+Production

-Pre-production
+Development

 Director John Huston first read the novel by B. Traven in 1935 and thought the material would make a great movie with his father in the main role.
 Based on a 19th-century ballad by a German poet, Traven's book reminded Huston of his adventures in the Mexican cavalry.
-After a smashing success with his directorial debut, The Maltese Falcon, Huston started to work on the project.
+After a smashing success with his directorial debut The Maltese Falcon, Huston started to work on the project.
 The studio had George Raft, Edward G. Robinson, and John Garfield in mind for the three main roles, but then World War II intervened.
-Vincent Sherman was set to direct a version of the story during the World War II years until his script fell afoul of the 1930 Motion Picture Production Code for being derogatory toward Mexicans.
+Vincent Sherman was set to direct a version of the story, with Robert Rossen as screenwriter, during the World War II years until his script fell afoul of the 1930 Motion Picture Production Code for being derogatory toward Mexicans.

 Casting

 By the time Huston came back from making several documentaries for the war effort, Humphrey Bogart had become Warner Brothers' biggest star.
 When Bogart first got wind that Huston might be making a film of the novel, he immediately started badgering Huston for a part.
 Bogart was given the main role of Fred C. Dobbs.
 Before filming, Bogart encountered a critic while leaving a New York nightclub.
 "Wait till you see me in my next picture", he said.
 "I play the worst shit you ever saw".

-Traven initially disagreed with Huston's decision to cast his father, Walter Huston, as Howard, preferring Lewis Stone, but eventually came to agree with Huston.
+Traven initially disagreed with Huston's decision to cast his father Walter Huston as Howard, preferring Lewis Stone, but eventually came to agree with Huston.
 Walter Huston also questioned his son's choice.
 He still saw himself as a leading man and was not keen on being cast in a supporting role.
 His son was able to convince him to accept.
 John Huston rated his father's performance as the finest piece of acting in any of his films.
-On seeing Walter Huston's performance, Bogart famously said, "One Huston is bad enough, but two are murder".
+On seeing Walter Huston's performance, Bogart famously said "One Huston is bad enough, but two are murder".